Human hair

 The developed fabrication method merges traditional textile techniques with thermo-compression moulding.
 Herewith a plasticisation of the flexible and dull keratin-based fibre takes place resulting in stiff, translucent material.

-The short waste hair fibre (in average 3 - 15 cm long) are fabricated by traditional textile techniques like knitting (inlay, domestic knitting machine), weaving (hand-loom), non-woven processes and dyeing in order to control and design with the base material.
-Due to the knitting and weaving process some samples are blended with wool or cotton.
-Wool is also based on keratin and, therefore, also melts during the thermo-compression process resulting shiny and stiff, cotton stays flexible and dull.
+The short waste hair fibre (on average 3 - 15 cm long) is fabricated by traditional textile techniques like knitting (inlay, domestic knitting machine), weaving (hand-loom), non-woven processes and dyeing in order to control and design with the base material.
+Due to the knitting and weaving process, some samples are blended with wool or cotton.
+Wool is also based on keratin and, therefore, also melts during the thermo-compression process resulting in shiny and stiff, cotton that stays flexible and dull.

-Different colours of the keratin-fibre affect the outcome.
-The previous applied textile techniques and blend material have a big influence on the aesthetics of the resulting pattern, surface and qualities.
+Different colours of the keratin fibre affect the outcome.
+The previously applied textile techniques and blend material have a big influence on the aesthetics of the resulting pattern, surface and qualities.
 Knit has a more organic look, while weaving helps to create more structural patterns (removing the warp thread before pressing enables structured pure hair samples).
 Through the moulding even 3D surfaces are possible.
-The thin layers are highly translucent when exposed against light.
+The thin layers are highly translucent when exposed to light.
 The variety of techniques enables the designer to create different aesthetics even if being dependent on the waste material.

 Ingredients